pat-earl/faculty-page/src/teaching/2020-2021/223-adv-sci-program/hw/hw1.md

 ## Submission

-You must turn in a file named main.X where X is the file extension following the convetion of your choosen programming language.
+You must turn in a file named main.X where X is the file extension following the convection of your chosen programming language.
 Meaning that if you chose to use Java for this assignment, your file would be named `main.java`.
 Submit the file via D2L.

 [Click this to get a raw copy of the sales.dat file](./materials/sales.dat)